 Heck, think back to just yesterday.

-There are times when a machete is needed, in order to find the trail again.
+There are times when a machete is needed to find the trail again.

-Some of the most uncomfortable, and even painful, moments arise as a result of someone holding up a mirror and confronting us with reflections we would rather not claim as our own.
+Some of the most uncomfortable and painful moments arise from someone holding up a mirror and confronting us with reflections we would rather not claim as our own.

-These unconscious (and unsustainable) stances of perfection and disengagement distract us from our inner vision, and inhibit our ability to grow our self-awareness: the primary key to unlocking the gift of true change.
+They inhibit our ability to grow self-awareness – the primary key to unlocking the gift of true change.

 It’s scary to admit that modern society often feels like Groundhog Day.

 Every day we wake up, and the routine begins anew.